G52-75991XR - Laptop MSI - Free user manual and instructions

 Use this menu to specify your settings for frequency/voltage control and overclocking.

-- Load Optimized Defaults: Use control keys ( ) to highlight the Load Optimized Defaults field and press < Enter>, a message as below appears:
+- Load Optimized Defaults: Use control keys (up/down) to highlight the Load Optimized Defaults field and press <Enter>, a message as below appears:

 Select [Ok] and press Enter to load the default settings for optimal system performance.

-- Save & Exit Setup: Use control keys ( ) to highlight the Save & Exit Setup field and press
+- Save & Exit Setup: Use the control keys (up/down arrows) to highlight the Save & Exit Setup field and press Enter.
+A message will appear as shown below:

-Select [Ok] and press Enter to save the configurations and exit BIOS Setup utility.
+Select [Ok] and press Enter to save the configurations and exit the BIOS Setup utility.

 Important

-The configuration above are for general use only.
-If you need the detailed settings of BIOS, please see the English manual on MSI website.
+The configurations above are for general use only.
+If you need detailed BIOS settings, please refer to the English manual on the MSI website.

-- Cell Menu Introduction : This menu is for advanced user who want to overclock the mainboard.
+- Cell Menu Introduction: This menu is for advanced users who want to overclock the mainboard.

 Important